 There are several other signs that your iron could be low.
 These tend to be less common and can be linked to many conditions other than iron deficiency.

-Other signs of iron-deficiency anemia include:
+Other signs of iron deficiency anemia include:

-- Strange cravings: A hankering for strange foods or non-food items is called “pica.”
-It usually involves cravings to eat ice, clay, dirt, chalk or paper and could be a sign of iron deficiency.
+- Strange cravings.
+A hankering for strange foods or non-food items is called “pica.”
+It usually involves cravings to eat ice, clay, dirt, chalk, or paper and could be a sign of iron deficiency.
 It can also occur during pregnancy (

-- Cold hands and feet: Iron deficiency means less oxygen is being delivered to the hands and feet.
+- Cold hands and feet.
+Iron deficiency means less oxygen is being delivered to the hands and feet.
 Some people may feel the cold more easily in general or have cold hands and feet.

-Talk to Your Doctor
+Talk to your doctor

 If you think you’re showing signs or symptoms of iron deficiency, you should make an appointment to see your doctor.
-If you don’t already have a physician, you can use the Healthline FindCare tool to find a provider near you.
-A simple blood test will confirm whether you have iron-deficiency anemia (

 The main aim of treatment is to restore hemoglobin levels to normal and replenish iron stores.